Nd1ras/Nd1ras/README.md

-- 👋 Hi, I’m @Nd1ras (fullname: Philip Ndirangu Muthoka)
+- 👋 Hi, I’m @Nd1ras (fullname: Philip Ndirangu Muthoka).
-- 👀 I’m interested in interactive and social networking, front-end dev, system analysis and mobile dev
+- 👀 I’m interested in interactive and social networking, front-end dev, system analysis and mobile dev.
+- 💻 Versed in Flutter framework for frontend and UI/UX design on Figma.
-- 🌱 I’m currently earning a bachelor's degree in science of software development
+- 🎓 Currently earning a bachelor's degree in science of software development.
-- 📫 How to reach me: instagram @philndirangu, X @ohmlup,
+- 📫 How to reach me: instagram @philndirangu, linkedIn: Philip (Muthoka) Ndirangu, facebook: Philip Ndirangu.

 Welcome All🙂